-Timspec offers a range of Hardwood decking.
-Species include Kwila, Accoya, Vitex, Saligna and Jarrah.
-Considerations to be aware of in making a choice are: lengths available, moisture content, durability, profile, bleeding, splintering, hardness, width of the board, as well as cost.
+Timspec offers a range of Hardwood decking species.
+Suggestions and guidelines to make a right choice are: lengths available, moisture content, durability, profile, bleeding, splintering, hardness, width of the board and cost.

 Generally, decking is only sold on a mixed length specification, this means that if you order 100 linear meters, you will get a range of lengths.

 Certain species such as Kwila, Radiata, Western Red Cedar and Yellow Cedar have very good length specifications, so you can expect a nice mix of short, medium and long lengths.
 Other timbers such as Jarrah and Vitex, have short length specifications, so expect lots of shorter lengths and few longer ones.
 Short lengths are not normally a problem as the installer would usually scatter the shortest lengths around the deck so they are not too obvious.